 Today’s playful preschool theme is all about rainbows!
-I decided to try a little bit of a rainbow melting ice experiment with the kids.
+I decided to try a rainbow ice experiment for preschoolers with the kids.

-How to Set Up a Melting Ice Experiment
+How to Set Up Ice Experiment for Preschoolers

 We compared two different experimental styles in a rainbow of color.

-First!
-You will need to freeze 2 big blocks of ice.
-I used a simple plastic lunch box that was in a rectangle shape filled with water and left overnight.
+First, you will need to freeze two big blocks of ice.
+I used a simple plastic lunch box that was in a rectangle shape filled with water and left it overnight.
 Next you will need some food coloring.
-I used normal liquid color as well as a purple gel coloring because no matter how much I try I can never get my mixes to turn purple!
+I used normal liquid color as well as a purple gel coloring.
+No matter how much I try, I can never get my mixes to turn purple!

-The rest I was able to mix from the base colors as instructed on the food coloring box which I found in the cake aisle in the local grocery store.
-You will also need coarse salt.
+The rest I was able to mix from the base colors following the food coloring box instructions.
+You will also need some coarse salt for this ice experiment for preschoolers.

-Take out seven small bowls add half a tablespoon of salt to each and a few drops of coloring then mix.
-Don’t be shy to use your fingers.
-Once you have all the colors sprinkle a rainbow on your block of ice.
+Then, take out seven small bowls add half a tablespoon of salt to each.
+Also, add a few drops of coloring to the mix.
+Don’t be scared to use your fingers.
+Once you have all the colors, sprinkle a rainbow on your block of ice.

-We watched for a few minutes as the salt ate away at the ice to produce craters everywhere it touched and the color from the salt went into these craters to look beautiful.
+We watched for a few minutes as the salt ate away at the ice to produce craters everywhere.
+The color from the salt then went into these craters and looked beautiful.

-Our next part of the ice melting experiment was to see if we could get a better result with some water paints.
+Our next part of the ice experiment for preschoolers was to see if we could get a better result with some water paints.
 This idea was inspired by Lalymom from the ebook Fizz, Pop, Bang!
 Playful Science & Math Activities.
 Check it out!

 They took nicely and after a few minutes more of melting we were able to see our craters better.